 The HSSPCA speaks at meetings of clubs, organizations and schools.
 We distribute educational literature on subjects such as spay/neuter, animal cruelty prevention and hurricane preparedness and participate at various venues throughout the county year-round in addition to providing proven animal management guidelines to our County’s leadership for best practices.

 The HSSPCA has operated a “Kibbles” Pet Food Pantry since 2002 to feed the pets of low-income residents so they do not have to give up a beloved family member.
 As part of this program, pets are required to be spayed or neutered and up to date on rabies vaccinations (we help with these services if required.)

 We operate “The Big Fix”, a free Spay and Neuter voucher program for low-income residents in order to decrease the numbers of homeless pets and improve their health and well-being.
 We spayed or neutered 878 pets in 2016; in 2017 we did 874.
 Spay and neuter is a key element towards eliminating the homeless pet problem.

-The HSSPCA offers pets for adoption daily (except Sundays) at our Lake Panasoffkee shelter, at PETCO in Lady Lake and PETSMART in The Villages.
+The HSSPCA offers pets for adoption daily (except Sundays) at our Lake Panasoffkee shelter, Petsense and at PETSMART in The Villages.
 We bring adoptable pets to a rotating list of Recreation Centers in The Villages on the third Friday of each month.
 In addition, we include adoptable animals at special public fundraisers and other events as occasions allow.
 We partner with reputable no-kill rescue organizations locally and, on occasion, even out of state to give as many animals as possible a chance for a loving home.